DDI-Talent/python-shiny-app-template/README.md

 ## 5. Bring (clone) your your new repository to Noteable

 1. Go to the Noteable homepage <https://noteable.edina.ac.uk/login> and start a `Standard Python 3`
+2. Make sure you have the left sidebar open.
+View --> Appearance --> show left sidebar.
+View --> show left activity bar.
-2. In the file browser (top tab on the left-hand-side menu) make sure you are not inside of any folder.
+3. In the file browser (top tab on the left-hand-side menu) make sure you are not inside of any folder.
-3. In the top menu choose `git > clone repository`
+4. In the top menu choose `git > clone repository`
-4. Paste the full url of your repository from the end of step 2.
+5. Paste the full url of your repository from the end of step 2.
 It will look like `https://github.com/B1234/python-report-2025`
-5. In Noteable open the terminal: In the top menu choose `File > New > Terminal`
+6. In Noteable open the terminal: In the top menu choose `File > New > Terminal`
-6. This opens a terminal window (where you can write commands to the computer).
+7. This opens a terminal window (where you can write commands to the computer).
 Copy-paste the two lines below (without the surrounding brackets).
 Note: if you called your repo something else than `python-report-2025` you'll need to adjust the first line.
 You will be asked for your github username (e.g. `B1234`) and the token from previous step (like `ghp_Y12345CDCDC`).

 ```
 cd python-report-2025